Semne77/Workflow_Agent/README.md

 ### 🔄 Replaceable Files

 - job_form.pdf
   You can replace this with any job application form (PDF or screenshot).
-The system will parse and extract text using OCR.
+The system will parse and extract text using Optical Character Recognition.
 - SemyonTsyrenov_Resume_MachineLearning
   This is a sample resume.
 You can upload your own resume in PDF format to test or use the application.